All Products

 Note

-If a request matches multiple cache rules, only one rule takes effect based on the following order of priority: weight > creation time.
+If a request to DCDN matches multiple rules, only one rule takes effect.
+The priority is determined as follows: weight > rule creation time.

 • If you create multiple cache rules, we recommend that you specify a unique weight for each cache rule to define the priorities of the cache rules.
 A higher weight specifies a higher priority.